texfaq/texfaq.github.io/FAQ-papergeom.md

 doesn't provide for people using the ''wrong'' sort of paper for some reason.

-A different issue arises for users of PDFTeX&nbsp;&mdash; the PDF format _does_ have the means of expressing paper size and PDFTeX has system variables `\pdfpagewidth` and `\pdfpageheight`, that are written into the output PDF file.
+A different issue arises for users of pdfTeX&nbsp;&mdash; the PDF format _does_ have the means of expressing paper size and pdfTeX has system variables `\pdfpagewidth` and `\pdfpageheight`, that are written into the output PDF file.
-Unfortunately, most of the core software predates PDFTeX, so not even PDFLaTeX sets the correct values into those variables, to match the paper size specified in a `\documentclass` option.
+Unfortunately, most of the core software predates pdfTeX, so not even pdfLaTeX sets the correct values into those variables, to match the paper size specified in a `\documentclass` option.

 The DVI drivers `dvips`, `dvipdfm` and its extensions (`dvipdfmx` and `xdvipdfmx`) define `\special` commands for the document to specify its own paper size;
-so in those cases, as when PDFTeX is being used, the paper size can be programmed by the document.
+so in those cases, as when pdfTeX is being used, the paper size can be programmed by the document.
 Users who wish to, may of course consult the manuals of the various programs to write the necessary code.